shendar209/PowerApp-ALM/README.md

+# Example Repository
-This is a sample repo, hello world!
+This is a sample repo, hello coders!

+This is a second change.